 Game Scene Loading - Final Fantasy XIV

-Final Fantasy XIV Stormbringer is a free real-world game benchmark that easily and accurately compares game load times without the inaccuracy of using a stopwatch.
+Final Fantasy XIV Shadowbringers is a free real-world game benchmark that easily and accurately compares game load times without the inaccuracy of using a stopwatch.

 Transfer Rates – DiskBench

-We use the DiskBench storage benchmarking tool to test file transfer performance with our own custom blocks of data.
-Our 50GB dataset includes 31,227 files of various types, like pictures, PDFs, and videos.
-Our 100GB dataset consists of 22,579 files, with 50GB of them being large movies.
-We copy the data sets to new folders and then follow-up with a read test of a newly-written 6.5GB zip file and 15GB movie file.
+We use the DiskBench storage benchmarking tool to test file transfer performance with a custom dataset.
+We copy a 50GB dataset, including 31,227 files of various types, like pictures, PDFs, and videos, to a new folder and then follow-up with a reading test of a newly-written 6.5GB zip file.